-Prabir Purkayastha of the Delhi Science Forum, who was in jail for a year during the Emergency, responds to an invitation to an event when those who fought the Emergency will be felicitated by Prime Minister Modi.
+Science activist and engineer Prabir Purkayastha of the Delhi Science Forum, was imprisoned for a year during the Emergency (25 Jun 1975 – 21 Mar 1977).
+He responds to an invitation to an event organised for the felicitation of those who fought the Emergency, by Prime Minister Modi.

 I have received an invitation to be present at the “Loktantra Prahara Abhinandan” on October 11, 2015, when some of those who fought the Emergency are, apparently, to be felicitated in “the august presence” of Prime Minister Narendra Modi.